 A couple of weeks ago, we visited Mirador Café y Tabanco in Kingston, NY opened early this year.
 Mirador is inspired by the tabancos, or taverns, of Andalucía in Southern Spain.
 Tabancos, like English pubs and American taverns, are friendly, lively gathering places for people of all ages to enjoy food, drinks, and culture.
 Mirador specializes in regional wines from Andalucía, with an outstanding list of sherries and other sought-after wines from the region—but with a curated selection of the best wines from all parts of Spain, too.
 Also on offer are a world-class selection of vermouths and craft cocktails.
 After just a few months in business, Mirador was included in Esquire’s 50 Best Bars in 2024.
 Check out their website here!

 Nick Africano is the visionary behind Mirador.
 Nick is a Certified Sherry Educator by the Consejo Regulador and a passionate musician.
 His interest in Spain began at university through language and literature.
 It then transferred to the world of Spanish wine and culinary arts in 2008 when he got his first job in NYC with Seamus Mullen at the original Boquería.
 Nick continued with Seamus at NYT two-star Tertulia and El Colmado as a manager and bar manager and assisted in their wine programs.
-Nick began En Rama Sherry Co. in 2016 with partner Dana Staley.
-They ran monthly sherry pop-ups out of Tertulia, with a menu serving exclusively sherry and a rotation of diverse guest chefs from around the city and beyond.
-En Rama won the US Copa Jerez in 2017.
-En Rama expanded to host events nationwide in 2018.
+Additionally, he began En Rama Sherry Co. in 2016 with partner Dana Staley, running monthly sherry pop-ups out of Tertulia with a menu exclusively serving sherry and a rotation of diverse guest chefs from around the city and beyond.
+En Rama won the US Copa Jerez in 2017, the following year expanding to host events nationwide.
 In 2019, Nick began working for José Pastor Selections, where he created his own sherry label, a bottling project called Buelan Compañía de Sacas.
-Nick also made the United States’ first sherry wine club, Enramistas, in 2020.
-En Rama has now established the annual sherry trade tasting, Feria En Rama.
+Another of Nick’s achievements is establishing the United States’ first sherry wine club, Enramistas, in 2020.
+En Rama has also now lead the way by launching an annual sherry trade tasting, Feria En Rama.

 After spending just a few hours at Mirador, Nick’s deep passion for southern Spain and its rich cultures became unmistakably clear.
 His love for the region floods the walls of his establishment, from the carefully curated sherry and tapas selection to the Andalusian-inspired décor.
 His enthusiasm extends beyond the ambiance, as Nick personally engages with patrons, sharing stories of the region’s history, cuisine, and wines, creating an immersive and unforgettable experience—in upstate NY—thousands of miles away from his beloved Jerez region.
 Before service began, we had the chance to sit down and discuss all things sherry.
 Here are a few of his many noteworthy remarks: